1 Nature is maximally efficient

 A maximum force implies that perfectly straight motion does not exist.

-In short,F ≤ c^4/4G implies general relativity.
+In short,F ≤ c^4/4G implies general relativity and agrees with observations.

 5 Strands explain quantum theory